MSDS-Project/Part-2/README.md

 ave_score    226408 non-null float64	# average of the scores given (0-10)<br>
 dtypes: float64(2), int64(2), object(5)<br>

-This was the format of the data used for the first two methods of analysis.
+The data file for the second method of analysis was created by running an external python program found in ....
+This program should be run to generate the data file before running the Jupyter notebook file.
+THis creates a file containing the variables: meet        	# name of the meet<br>
+event        	# name of the event<br>
+score         # score<br>
+same          # flag indicating affiliation<br>
+year          # year the meet was held<br><br>

 For the third method where individual judges were compared, the format was:<br>

 ![](image3.png)